next-Generation-AI/.github/profile/README.md

-Inside technology, there is simple and happiness.
+Inside technology, there is simple-to-happiness.